H3WB: Human3.6M 3D WholeBody Dataset and Benchmark: The H3WB dataset

 \subsection{Initial 3D whole-body dataset with OpenPifPaf}

-We run the 2D whole-body detector from OpenPifPaf\cite{kreiss2021openpifpaf} on all the 4 views from the training set of Human3.6M (S1, S5, S6, S7 and S8, 1 image per 5 frames).
+We run the 2D whole-body detector from OpenPifPaf~\cite{kreiss2021openpifpaf} on all the 4 views from the training set of Human3.6M (S1, S5, S6, S7 and S8, 1 image per 5 frames).
 Since the cameras of Human3.6M are well calibrated, we can reconstruct keypoints in 3D using standard multi-view geometry.

-Unfortunately, the OpenPifPaf 2D whole-body detector does not always detect all keypoints, mainly because of self-occlusions (hands, foot occlusion) or bad camera viewpoints (face occlusion).
-However, thanks to the 4 views per pose, there is a chance we can recover a complete set of 3D whole-body keypoints even when the 2D keypoints are incomplete provided each one appears in at least 2 non-opposing views.
-An example of 2D incomplete predictions that leads to a 3D complete whole-body pose is shown in \autoref{fig:after-openpifpaf}.
-After this first step, we obtained \textbf{11,426} fully complete 3D whole-body poses with all 133 keypoints.
-We also obtained \textbf{26,333} incomplete 3D whole-body poses where all keypoints appear in at least one of the 4 views.
-This gives us a set of \textbf{37,759} 3D whole-body poses where each keypoint appears at least in one view.
+The OpenPifPaf 2D whole-body detector can miss keypoints due to self-occlusions (hands, feet) or unfavorable camera viewpoints (facial landmarks).
+However, the four-view setup allows us to recover missing keypoints and obtain a complete 3D whole-body pose, provided each keypoint appears in at least two non-opposing views.
+An example of this process is shown in \autoref{fig:after-openpifpaf}.
+Using this method, we obtained 11,426 fully complete 3D whole-body poses with all 133 keypoints and 26,333 incomplete 3D whole-body poses where all keypoints appear in at least one view, resulting in a total of 37,759 3D whole-body poses with each keypoint appearing in at least one view.

+We did not rely of the video information because the reconstruction problem becomes significantly more difficult when there is a motion between two frames.
+In the absence of motion, an additional frame does not help solve the occlusion problem.
+The results of our study demonstrate that multi-view labeling is sufficiently effective for our task (see \autoref{tab:step_score}, ``Geometry'' line).